rwynn/monstache-site/src/config.md

 []string (default nil)

-At times even being able to replay from the beginning of the oplog is not enough to sync all of your mongodb data.
+This option allows you to directly copy collections from MongoDB to Elasticsearch.
+Monstache allows filtering the data that is actually indexed to Elasticsearch, so you need not necessarily copy the entire collection.

-The oplog is a capped collection and may only contain a subset of the data.
-In this case you can perform a direct sync of mongodb to elasticsearch.
+Since the oplog is a capped collection it may only contain a subset of all your data.
+In this case you can perform a direct sync of Mongodb to Elasticsearch.
 To do this, set direct-read-namespaces to an array of namespaces that you would like to copy.
-Monstache will perform reads directly from the given set of db.collection and sync them to elasticsearch.
+Monstache will perform reads directly from the given set of db.collection and sync them to Elasticsearch.

 This option may be passed on the command line as ./monstache --direct-read-namespace test.foo --direct-read-namespace test.bar